-As of December 31, 2022, the Company's inventory balance was \$2,410,944 thousand, accounting for 65% of the combined total assets.
-For the related accounting policies, please refer to Note 4 (e) to the parent company only financial statements.
-Since the amount of the inventory is significant and the assessment of net realizable value involves significant management judgements, thus, we considered the inventory valuation as a key audit matter.
+As of December 31, 2022, the Group's inventory balance was 2,410,944 thousand, accounting for 65%, of the combined total assets.
+For the related accounting policies, refer to Note 4(g) to the consolidated financial statements.
+Since the amount of the inventory is significant and the assessment of net realizable value involves significant management judgments, we considered the inventory valuation as a key audit matter.